agile metrics

 Metrics to Leveraging Agile Development

 Agile development is an approach to software development that emphasises incremental progress, flexibility, and close collaboration between cross-functional teams.
 By using metrics, teams can track their progress, identify areas for improvement, and ultimately deliver high-quality software more efficiently.
-This article will explore how to use them effectively to leverage agile development and drive continuous improvement.
+This article will explore using them effectively to leverage agile development and drive continuous improvement.

 Choose the Right ones that drive results

-Selecting the right ones that align with your project goals and team values is crucial to leverage agile development using metrics.
+Selecting the right ones that align with your project goals and team values is crucial to leveraging agile development using metrics.
 Some commonly used agile metrics include:

 • Velocity: Measures a team’s work in a given time frame, typically a sprint.
 Velocity helps teams understand their capacity and set achievable goals for future sprints.